stuffed pepper casserole close-up

 Midwest kitchens have a way of making every dish just a little creamier and cozier.
 In this regional spin on stuffed pepper casserole, you’ll fold in a spoonful of cream cheese, sour cream, or cream of mushroom soup for extra richness.

-even Velveeta for that gooey, classic casserole texture.
+Use sharp cheddar or even Velveeta for that gooey, classic casserole texture.
 The rice absorbs all the creamy goodness, and the result is a thick, decadent bake that feels like something out of a Sunday potluck.

 Want to keep it traditional?
 Add a little French-fried onion on top for that signature Midwest crunch.